Bobthe3/web/public/blog/posts/sample-post.md

 ---
-title: "Lorem Ipsum with Mathematical Equations"
+title: "This is a test"
 date: "2025-07-22"
-tags: ["mathematics", "lorem", "sample"]
+tags: ["mathematics", "test"]
 ---

-# Lorem Ipsum with Mathematical Equations
+# Test Blog with Mathematical Equations

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Testing

 ## Mathematical Concepts